 Hike to the Old Man of Storr to catch the sunrise

 I spoke extensively about this hike here, as mentioned earlier in this post.
 A sunrise is always pretty special to me as I don’t see many of them, so to see it from the top of a mountain makes it even more epic.
-It can be hard getting up so early, but sitting atop an awesome mountain and watching the sun rise over the horizon is such an amazing way to start the day!
+It can be hard getting up so early, but sitting on top of an awesome mountain and watching the sun rise over the horizon is such an amazing way to start the day!

 So those are my top picks for the Isle of Skye, but I’m sure there is so much more to do!
-So let me know in the comments what I should check out next time, because we will definitely be going back.
+So let me know in the comments what I should check out next time because we will definitely be going back.

 As always, all pictures belong to and were taken by myself and my husband James.
 For more pictures of our trip check out James’ Flickr page – https://www.flickr.com/photos/jamesaphotography/albums/72157675167860105